Hyra/mindthecode.com/_posts/2014/2014-05-05-lets-build-an-angularjs-app-with-browserify-and-gulp.markdown

 ---
-title: 'Lets build: An AngularJS app with Browserify and Gulp'
+title: "Let's build: An AngularJS app with Browserify and Gulp"
+subtitle: Describing a generic workflow and setup
 description: >-
   Today I want to show a generic workflow and setup I have used a lot lately when working on building apps with Angular.
 It uses Gulp as a CI system and